A method for generating realistic correlation matrices: Distribution of error terms

 The three Gaussian structures (sample sizes 25, 250, 1000) show the same tendencies with more spread for smaller sample sizes (see Figure \ref{histNormsim}: Gauss25, Gauss250, Gauss1000).
-The three simulations using our method are based on uniform random vectors on the unit sphere in $\R^{2}$, $\R^{3}$, and $\R^{25}$.
-For each simulation we used a constant correlation structure with three groups of sizes $g_1=100, g_2=50, g_3=80$; within group correlations of $\rho_1=0.7, \rho_2=0.7, \rho_3=0.4$; $\epsilon=0.29$; and between group correlations of $\delta=0.25$ (see Algorithm \ref{AlgorithmBlocks} in Section \ref{SubsectionAlgorithmBlocks}).
+The three simulations using our method are based on uniform random vectors on the unit sphere in $\R^{2}$, $\R^{3}$ and $\R^{25}$ (see Table~\ref{NormSim} for different generating scenarios).
+For each simulation we used a constant correlation structure with three groups of sizes $g_1=100, g_2=50, g_3=80$; within group correlations of $\rho_1=0.7, \rho_2=0.7, \rho_3=0.4$; $\epsilon=0.29$; and between group correlations of $\delta =0.25$ (see Algorithm \ref{AlgorithmBlocks} in Section \ref {SubsectionAlgorithmBlocks}).

 Note that in our simulations below, the distribution of differences from uniform vectors in $\R^{25}$ (S25) is similar to that obtained from the correlation matrix generated by sampling 250 random Gaussian vectors (Gauss250).
 In fact, not only can our method create correlations with univariate distributions that are similar to Gaussian deviations, but the eigenvalues of the respective matrices (ours compared with correlations from Gaussian data) are indistinguishable (results not shown).